 My father was happy to see me looking at her that first time, as happy as he’d be every time after.
 So happy he was talking like it was the first day of spring or something.
 Actually, it was, but that’s beside the point.
 He was too happy.
 Which meant he would take this too far.
 He always did when I was involved.
 He just wanted too much for me.

 I bent a stray branch in half and broke it off.
 It was awfully close to his face.
-We made sure nothing blocked our view.
+I made sure nothing blocked his view.

 “She likes the sun,” he said.

 “Does she?”
 I said, pretending not to have noticed.

 He sounded disappointed, as if he expected me to see or at least I should have been willing to admit I’d seen.
 He thought I would never know how to handle myself.

 We sat quiet.
 I glanced over toward her then looked down.
 I was so obvious, it was embarrassing.
 I had to stare at her longer when she sat on the dock because things were happening that I didn’t want to miss.
 She swung her feet over the edge.
 She swooshed them forward and back underwater.
 I imagined her stretching her toes.
 It was ridiculous but I couldn’t stop myself.
 I was about to just break out laughing, figuring my father would understand, when he motioned with his head toward her.
 He was very serious.

 He knew her name.
 Don’t ask me how, but he knew.
 He was surprising that way.
 I’d learned not to put anything past him.

 She carried a small paperback in her pocket.
 She opened it.
 She leaned over to read while circling her feet in the water.